eileenmcnaughton/nz.co.fuzion.omnipaymultiprocessor/docs/Paypal.md

 (This is particularly the case when the user pays more than one organization with paypal or frequently uses it)

+## Venmo
+Venmo should appear automatically if the [prerequisites are met](https://help.venmo.com/hc/en-us/articles/115010455987-Getting-Started-Purchasing-with-Venmo).

+In short, the following prerequisites should be met before Venmo button is visible:

+    Venmo is available only in production
+    Using live account
+    Both buyer and seller should be in US
+    Available on Mobile
+    In order to see the Venmo button, the buyer has to have the Venmo app and the Venmo cookie dropped on their browser.

 ## Getting started
 To get started you need CiviCRM 5.13+, the Omnipay extension (you can install this from 'Add Extensions' on your extensions page), a clientId and a secret key.
 The process for getting these is a little confusing as you need to 'create an app' on their developer site - however these stackexchange instructions seem to work pretty well